Wild Beavers We Have Sighted Across Ontario

 Running rapids is a thrill, but it is the quiet backwaters that I most look forward to.
 I savour the peace and quiet knowing that it is a world of the unexpected.

-As we canoed along a channel in Frontenac Provincial Park one time, I was excited to see in the distance this small muskrat sitting on a sunken log.
+One time, as we canoed along a channel in Frontenac Provincial Park, I was excited to see in the distance this small muskrat sitting on a sunken log.
 We edged the canoe close enough to see that the muskrat was enjoying something to eat, and just when he felt no longer safe, the muskrat slipped beneath the surface of the water.
 What a cute little guy.

 Pretty well every lake in Ontario has a family of loons that nest there.
 Here, we see a mother Loon carefully protecting her baby.
 It is the iconic lonesome call of a loon that every camper looks forward to.
 Something of the past always accompanies the eerie strains of a loon’s mournful cry.